wdv4758h/pypy-extradoc/talk/ep2014/stm/abstract.rst

 The current research is based on a recent new insight that promises to give really good performance.
-The speed of STM is generally measured by two factors: the ability to scale with the number of CPUs, and the amount of overhead when compared with other approach in a single CPU (in this case, with the regular PyPy with the GIL).
-Scaling is not really a problem here, but single-CPU performance is --- or used to be.
-This new approach gives a single-threaded overhead that should be very low --- maybe 20%, which would definitely be news for STM systems.
+The speed of STM is generally measured by two factors: the ability to scale with the number of CPUs, and the amount of overhead when compared with other approaches in a single CPU (in this case, with the regular PyPy with the GIL).
+Scaling is not really a problem here, but single-CPU performance is --or used to be.
+This new approach gives a single-threaded overhead that should be very low, maybe 20%, which would definitely be news for STM systems.
 Right now (February 2014) we are still implementing it, so we cannot give final numbers yet, but early results on a small interpreter for a custom language are around 15%.
-This might be a deal-changer for STM.
+This looks like a deal-changer for STM.

 In the talk, I will describe our progress, hopefully along with real numbers and demos.
 I will then dive under the hood of PyPy to give an